DETAILED ACTION

 processing, using the language model, the updated conversational context to generate a response to the user query ([Section 4.4] [pg.
 676] the end-to-end system is able to interact with the user to solicit details relevant to the task, generate API calls to fetch data from external knowledge sources, and use the responses provided by the API call to construct natural language responses (then feeds the updated context back into the model to generate the natural language response)).

-Therefore, it would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to modify the teachings of Byrne with teachings of Mazumder by modifying the toward human-level performance with end-to-end transaction-based dialog system as taught Byrne to include the function call comprising a natural language format; based on determining the output generated by the language model includes the reference to the function call: translating the natural language format for the function call to an application programming interface (API) calls that conforms to requirements of an API to invoke the external data source as taught by Mazumder for the benefit of correctly parsing natural language (Mazumder [Abstract]).
+Therefore, it would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to modify the teachings of Byrne with teachings of Mazumder by modifying the toward human-level performance with end-to-end transaction-based dialog system as taught Byrne to include the language model generating the function call in a natural language format; based on determining the output generated by the language model includes the reference to the function call: translating the natural language format for the function call to an application programming interface (API) calls that conforms to requirements of an API to invoke the external data source as taught by Mazumder for the benefit of correctly parsing natural language (Mazumder [Abstract]).

 Claims 7 and 17,